(and 5 Other Reports for everything else)

 Overdue/Approaching SLA Tickets: Don’t let them fall through the cracks

 Our automated Ticket escalation is a great way to alert your team to Tickets that need their attention.
 At the same time, the management team need to know about them too.
-These are the Tickets that might need some attention from someone a bit higher up the chain because they are dangerously close to slipping through the cracks.
+These are the Tickets that might need attention from someone a bit higher up the chain, as they are dangerously close to slipping through the cracks.

 Overrun on Projects: Should this be done by now?

-Being able to see which of your ongoing Projects are overrunning on either time recorded or missing their target end date gives you a quick way to see any projects that might need your attention.
+Being able to see which of your ongoing Projects are overrunning on recorded time or missing their target end date gives you a quick way to identify any projects that might need your attention.

-Based on the results of this report, you may decide – on principle – that you need to allocate more time to future projects.
-That could in turn mean that you sell more project time, therefore increasing revenue.
+Based on the results of this report, you may decide, in principle, that you need to allocate more time to future projects.
+That could, in turn, mean that you sell more project time, therefore increasing revenue.
 The beauty of such reports is that they present factual information to you, thereby permitting you to make educated decisions regarding your business.

 Campaign Results: Who’s clicking now?

-The Campaigns module is a great feature we like to tell you about.
-Campaigns is a way of grouping together your marketing activities under one roof.
-You might run a dedicated piece of software such as MailChimp to manage your email campaigns, or you might use the in-built campaign module instead.
+The Campaigns module is a great feature we’d like to highlight.
+Campaigns are a way to group your marketing activities under one roof.
+You might run a dedicated piece of software, such as MailChimp, to manage your email campaigns, or you might use the built-in campaign module instead.
 But as with other areas of the system, you will want to run reports to track your outcomes.
-How many people have read your emails, and who has clicked on any of the links.
+How many people have read your emails, and who has clicked on any of the links?

 Let us take you on a tour